rajeshworimalla/plexi/README.md

 ## Technologies Used

-- **Frontend**: Web application built using HTML, CSS, and JavaScript.
+- **Frontend**: Web application built using HTML, CSS, JavaScript, and Python
 - **Backend**: Basic server-side logic to support task matching and user interactions.
 - **Database**: A mySQL database is used to store user data, tasks, and platform-related information.